marcellacputri/marcellacputri/README.md

 ## Hello Everyone!
 I'm Marcella

 # About Me
-I'm a fourth year student of Computer Engineering at the Universitas Indonesia who easy to learn new things, communicative, and able to adapt in team with the different situations.
+I'm a fresh graduate of Computer Engineering at the Universitas Indonesia who easy to learn new things, communicative, and able to adapt in team with the different situations.
 I am a highly-motivated person with goals and I have interesting to contribute in society through the technology.

 # Certification
 - [Pengenalan ke Logika Pemrograman (Programming Logic 101)](https://www.dicoding.com/certificates/ERZR48LRWZYV) by Dicoding